 C | Walker Kessler | Kyle Filipowski | Jusuf Nurkić |

 Nurkić doesn't project as much of a factor in Utah's rotation, and it wouldn't be shocking to see him eventually rerouted (or bought out) again.
-The Jazz frontcourt is already crowded between Bailey, Collins, star 7-footer Lauri Markkanen, Walker Kessler, Kyle Filipowski, Taylor Hendricks and Brice Sensabaugh.
+The Jazz frontcourt is already crowded between Bailey, John Collins, star 7-footer Lauri Markkanen, Walker Kessler, Kyle Filipowski, Taylor Hendricks and Brice Sensabaugh.
 It's hard to see where "The Bosnian Beast" fits into this discussion (besides not at all).

 How the Jazz proceed from here will be fascinating, but the Sexton-Nurkić trade suggests they're keeping Bailey in mind.
 As you can see, Utah still has some work to do if it legitimately wants to consolidate and let all the young bucks run free.
-First, they must find homes for microwave-scoring combo guard Jordan Clarkson and a high-flying, floor-spacing big man in Collins.
-Both are established veterans with coveted skill sets on expiring contracts, so moving them shouldn't be too difficult.
+Their stable of veterans offers worthwhile bargaining chips for contenders scouring the market for upgrades.

 Do the Jazz consider leaning into this nascent youth movement?
 From both basketball and managerial perspectives, they certainly have incentives.
 Between Bailey, Clayton and Co., Utah has accumulated several highly touted prospects over the years, and they deserve extended looks.
-Plus, the Oklahoma City Thunder notably own Utah's 2026 first-rounder if it lands outside the top eight, so there's motivation to tank.
+Plus, the Oklahoma City Thunder notably own Utah's 2026 first-rounder if it falls outside the top eight, so there's motivation to tank.